 Special \$25,000 allowance.
-If you or your spouse actively participated in a passive rental real estate activity, you can deduct up to \$25,000 of loss from the activity from your nonpassive income.
-This special allowance is an exception to the general rule disallowing losses in excess of income from passive activities.
-Similarly, you can offset credits from the activity against the tax on up to \$25,000 of nonpassive income after taking into account any losses allowed under this exception.
+If you or your spouse actively participated in a passive rental real estate activity, the amount of the passive activity loss that is disallowed is decreased and you therefore can deduct up to \$25,000 of loss from the activity from your nonpassive income.

+This special allowance is an exception to the general rule disallowing the passive activity loss.
+Similarly, you can offset credits from the activity against the tax on up to \$25,000 of non-passive income after taking into account any losses allowed under this exception.